-In light of the announcement last summer from the Department for Education (DfE) & Education Endowment Foundation about the National Tutoring Programme, we’ve drawn together a quick summary of the key points that schools should know, together with some suggestions as to how Third Space Learning can support this initiative.
+Following the announcement of the National Tutoring Programme tuition partners, we’ve drawn together a quick summary of the key points about the programme that schools should know, together with information on how Third Space Learning is supporting this initiative.

 £650m for schools, £350m for most disadvantaged pupils

-The £1bn total funding is broadly separated into two ‘blocks’ – £650 million will be allocated for schools to use as they wish to help pupils catch up on learning missed during school closures in the wake of the COVID-19 lockdown.
+The £1bn total funding is broadly separated into two ‘blocks’ – £650 million will be allocated for schools to use as they wish to help pupils catch up on learning missed during school closures in the wake of the Covid-19 pandemic and lockdown.

-The remaining £350 million will be used to create the ‘National Tutoring Programme’ (NTP) – a tutoring scheme to provide schools with access to heavily subsidised one-to-one tutoring options to help the most disadvantaged young people catch up to their peers.
+The remaining £350 million is being used to create the ‘National Tutoring Programme’ (NTP) – a tutoring scheme to provide schools with access to heavily subsidised one-to-one tutoring options to help the most disadvantaged young people catch up to their peers.

-The NTP will be targeted to reach pupils eligible for Pupil Premium funding, but schools will able able to ‘exercise their professional judgement to determine which pupils are in most need of support’.
+The NTP will be targeted to reach pupils eligible for Pupil Premium funding, but schools will be able to ‘exercise their professional judgement to determine which pupils are in most need of support’.

-Since 2013, Third Space Learning has worked with 2,000+ primary schools to help close the maths attainment gap through online 1-to-1 lessons from specialist tutors.
-Helping disadvantaged pupils in particular has always been a big part of what we do, so we’re thrilled to hear that the government is making it a priority to support these pupils.
+Since 2013, Third Space Learning has worked with 2,000+ primary schools to help close the maths attainment gap through online tuition in maths from specialist tutors.
+Helping disadvantaged pupils in particular has always been a big part of what we do, so we’re delighted to hear that the government is making it a priority to support these pupils.

 - NTP Partners: through NTP Partners, schools will be able to access heavily subsidised tutoring from an approved list of tuition partners.
 These organisations – which will all be subject to quality, safeguarding and evaluation standards – will be given support and funding to reach as many disadvantaged pupils as possible.